wookey-project/ewok-kernel/doc/isr_internals.rst

 IRQ, ISR and Posthooks
 ----------------------

-Posthook instructions define a restricted high level language that allow to read or to set some bits in specific hardware registers when an interrupt occurs.
-For each kind of interrupt, a driver can use such \textit{posthook}
-instructions, that are synchronously interpreted and executed by the kernel, in order to quickly acknowledge hardware interrupts.
+Posthook instructions define a restricted high level language that allows to read or to set some bits in specific hardware registers when an interrupt occurs.
+For each kind of interrupt, a driver can use such posthook instructions, that are synchronously interpreted and executed by the kernel, in order to quickly acknowledge hardware interrupts.